Skip to main content

 Current MDEC foreign-page snapshot lists annual income thresholds of >USD24,000 for tech talent/profession and >USD60,000 for non-tech talent/profession.
 The published wording shown here does not state whether this is gross or net, so treat that point as a live verification item before you apply.
 If you only qualify after deductions, treat eligibility as uncertain until you get written clarification.

-Start with this placeholder and replace it from the live official source: [Add current official document list after verification].
+Current official document requirements are pending official verification.
+Before you assemble your documents, verify the live checklist from official sources.
 Then make sure names, passport details, and supporting records match exactly across the file.
 Fix mismatches or stale proofs before submission to reduce avoidable delays.

 Treat this as a live-check item, not a fixed rule.
 General Professional Visit Pass guidance says applicants should be in their country of origin when applying, but you should confirm the process in force at the time you file.
 If you are already in Malaysia, verify current portal guidance first and keep a record of the answer you relied on.